0xdagg3r/0xdagg3r.github.io/_posts/2025-09-02-kali-in-gnome-boxes.md

 ## Boxes

 Gnome Boxes is a virtualization application like VMware, VirtualBox that used to access virtual systems.
-Under th hood it is running QEMU, KVM and libvert.
+Under the hood it is running QEMU, KVM and libvert.

 ## Preparation